LiamMartens/figmotion-standalone-docs/docs/properties/follow-path.md

 ### Notes
 > Follow path requires an initial position or end position to work

 > You need a vector layer to follow along.
-The layer can be hidden.